-Judy has been teaching a total of 22 years at Mt.
+Judy has been teaching for a total of 22 years at Mt.
 Vernon Elementary.
 She has always been an excellent role model, help, and inspiration to everyone who has ever worked with her.
 Even though her physical abilities are becoming limited, her enthusiasm for teaching remains strong.
-She always was, and still is, a major contributor of creative teaching ideas.
+She always was, and still is, a major contributor to creative teaching ideas.

 Judy has been the backbone of our Indiana History curriculum.
-Over the course of fourteen years, the curriculum has evolved into a “step back into history” through various enriching educational activities which include guest artists, field trips, a pioneer feast, and pioneer projects.
+Over the course of 14 years, the curriculum has evolved into a “step back into history” through various enriching educational activities which include guest artists, field trips, a pioneer feast, and pioneer projects.
 It is a valuable experience remembered by students forever.

 Mt.
 Vernon Elementary was one of the first schools in Indiana to do a joint PBA-North Central Evaluation.
 At that time, the concept of doing a combined study was considered an almost impossible task.
 Under Judy’s leadership, the project was hailed as a great success and recommended as a model for other elementary schools to follow.

 Over the course of many teaching years, Judy has shared her knowledge, talent, and love with many young people.
 She has touched the hearts of her students so much that many of them are returning to her classroom now, offering to help her in any way that they can.